kbase/kb_sdk/doc/kb_sdk_data_types.md

                              filePath = None,
                              ssl_verify = True,
                              token = None):
-        """
+	#
-        Use HTTP multi-part POST to save a file to a SHOCK instance.
+        # Use HTTP multi-part POST to save a file to a SHOCK instance.
-        """
+	#
         if token is None:
             raise Exception("Authentication token required!")

-        #build the header
+        # build the header
         header = dict()
         header["Authorization"] = "Oauth {0}".format(token)
         if filePath is None: